codingforeveryone/READMEs/JavaScript/JavaScript_Limitations.md

 #### Database Access

-Accessing databases, in particular backend databases.
-This is a problem without the help of a server side script like Ajax which performs the db access.
+Accessing databases, in particular backend databases, is a problem without the help of a server side script like Ajax which performs the database access.

 For example if a user was to select an item in a dropdown list, which is implemented by JavaScript and these items are in a database.
 A function could be used to show the dropdown details.
 This function would do the following.
 1. Check if item is selected.